 How did you get this author interview gig?

 Long ago, I read a book I loved, reached out to the author and asked questions.
 Then-lightbulb!-asked that author to appear on a Q&A on my ‘blog,’ which I was using primarily to chronicle my daughter’s speech journey.
+That was back in 2013.
 Since then, I’ve amassed plenty of contacts at publishing houses–publicists–who reach out with pitches for forthcoming books (sometimes I reach out to them!).
 If it seems like a good fit, they send me an early copy (ARC).
-It’s pretty sweet.

 Where do you get all of your books?